 Cheapest car insurance in Nashville

-In Tennessee, the average cost of full coverage insurance is $1,364 per year and the average cost of minimum coverage insurance is $369 per year.
+In Tennessee, the average cost of insurance is $1,364 per year for full coverage, while the average cost of minimum coverage insurance is $369 per year.
 Full coverage car insurance in Nashville is slightly cheaper compared to the average rate in Tennessee.
-However, minimum coverage insurance in Nashville is about $42 more expensive than the statewide average rate.
+However, minimum liability-only coverage insurance in Nashville is more expensive than the statewide average rate.

 Every car insurance company in Nashville charges a different rate for coverage.
 The table below includes the cheapest car insurance companies in Nashville, from the most popular carriers in the country based on market share: